department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/coe-design-discovery.md

 ### Eligibility

-There are differing requirements for getting a VA loan depending on the nature of an applicant's service:
+There are differing requirements for getting a VA loan depending on the nature of an applicant's service.
+These are summarized below.
+Specific eligibility can be found on [VA.gov here.](https://www.va.gov/housing-assistance/home-loans/eligibility/)

 **Veteran**
 - 181 days of service during peacetime